dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 That wasn't too bad was it?
 And don't forget you can use this method to find out about other peripherals too.

 Now we have the GPIO sorted out, we need a delay function.
-Every STM32 has a SysTick timer soley for timekeeping, and it is usually configured to increment every 1ms.
+Every STM32 has a SysTick timer soley for timekeeping, and is usually configured to increment every 1ms.
 The timing functions are in [stm32f0xx_hal.h](sample_code/Drivers/STM32F0xx_HAL_Driver/Inc/stm32f0xx_hal.h) and [stm32f0xx_hal.c](sample_code/Drivers/STM32F0xx_HAL_Driver/Src/stm32f0xx_hal.c).
 There are quite a lot of code in those two files though, so I'll just put them here:

 For delay you'll want to call `HAL_Delay()`.
 This is equivalent to the `delay()` function in Arduino, and similarly the argument is in milliseconds.